 2. Mold loves your bread:

 If you are not going to consume that yummy loaf of bread you just bought, place it into the freezer.
-You can easily out the loaf or the portion you want by popping it into your oven.
-You will keep the mold away and save money.
+You can easily take out the loaf or the portion you want by popping it into your oven.
+You will keep the mold away and go a long way toward saving money at the supermarket.

 3. Guard your fruits and vegetables from ethylene gas: